NAACP Image Awards 2023: See the complete list of winners - KTVZ

 By Lisa Respers France, CNN

 The event recognizes achievement in the arts, entertainment and culture by people of color in more than 80 categories.
-“Abbott Elementary” creator and star Quinta Brunson and “Black Panther: Wakanda Forever” star Angela Bassett were among the early winners announced.
+Quinta Brunson, Viola Davis, Will Smith and Angela Bassett, who won Entertainer of the Year, were among those honored.

-A list of nominees is several film and television categories follows below.
+A list of nominees in several film and television categories follows below.
 Winners are indicted in bold.

 Entertainer of the Year